 The University of Wisconsin Oshkosh will blend in-person and remote instruction during the fall 2020 semester, ensuring campus safety by following best practices recommended by local, state and national health officials.

-With the goal of navigating these uncertain times together while upholding our commitment to higher education, we ask every student, faculty and staff member to complete a short COVID-19 safety training module and take the Titan Safety Promise.
+We ask every student, faculty and staff member to complete a short COVID-19 safety training module and take the Titan Safety Promise.

 Town Hall with Dr. John Newman